SS-NES/SS-NES-lesson/episodes/testing.md

     assert result == expected
     assert inputs.execute.call_count == 1
 ```
+For more information on mocking you can read [this quick guide](https://docs.python.org/3/library/unittest.mock.html#quick-guide).
 Another way to not have to create the whole object graph is to use a fake.
 A fake a class that looks like the class it fakes (so inheritance is possible here) and has the methods that we want to test override.
 This type of test double tests state.

 ```python